pucco93/ebsi-access-control/README.md

 ## Possible future implementations <a name="future_implementations"></a>

 After having worked many hours with this tech stack some things which would be definitely replaced are Web3.js and Truffle with Ether.js and Hardhat.
 This changes are meant to increase the possbilities that these tools have in comparison to what Truffle and Web3.js can do now.
 On a developer side they seems to be easier to adopt and to maintain.

+The possibility to create custom role and custom permissions imply that in future could be possible to create functions which require a certain permission to be done.

 ## Useful links <a name="useful_links"></a>